Jeanhwea/seL4/tools/bitfield_gen.md

 and generates a C struct with constructor and getter/setter functions with call-by-value and call-by-pointer semantics.
-It also, separately, generates a corresponding data type definition in Isabelle HOL with corresponding functions in HOL for that data type, as well as proofs that the generated C code correctly implements these functions.
+It also, separately, generates a corresponding data type definition in Isabelle/HOL with corresponding functions in HOL for that data type, as well as proofs that the generated C code correctly implements these functions.
 This includes absence of undefined behaviour in C.